 Similarly, we'll have our final presentations and the goodbye dinner on June 4th.
 And our trip to Mindo will be on the last Saturday of the trip, June 5th.

 How should I dress for Quito?
 How much clothing should I pack?

 Quito has a pleasant, temperate climate that doesn't vary to hot/cold extremes.
 You should expect no colder than 50 degrees (even at night) and no hotter than 80 degrees.
-We will be visiting areas that experience rainfall (obviously the rainforest, for example), so you'll want to bring rain resistant gear (jacket and hiking boots, perhaps).
+We will be visiting areas that experience rainfall ), so you'll want to bring rain resistant gear (jacket and hiking boots, perhaps).
 Also, keep in mind that many of the activities involve site visits during which we will walk around and sometimes hike.
 You'll want appropriate comfortable clothing for those occasions.
 One student told me the most important combination of items that she brought was good walking/hiking shoes and socks, and one outfit for summer, one for spring, one for fall and one for winter!.
 (You will need warmer clothes for trips to higher elevations).

 We will have one nice dinner for which you'll want to dress up a bit.
 This doesn't have to be extravagant, but it will be more formal than our day-to-day activities.